halkyonio/tap/demo.md

 - Have a secret created with the registry credentials and linked to the ServiceAccount `default` of the demoed namespace (e.g `tap-demo`)
 - Import the config of the kubernetes cluster using the file `/etc/kubernetes/admin.conf` within your local `~/.kube/config` using `kubectl konfig` and `kubectx` tools

-### Demo 1: Accelerator & GUI
+### Demo 1: Spring Petclinic & TAP GUI

-- Look to the accelerators available on the backstage UI `http://tap-gui.10.0.76.205.nip.io/create`
+- Look to the accelerators available on the backstage UI `http://tap-gui.<TAP_DNS_HOSTNAME>/create`
-- Download a zipped project from the accelerators such as `Spring Petclinic app` and deploy it
+- Download a zipped project from the accelerators such as `Spring Petclinic app` and unzip it
 - Look to the code and next create a `workload`
 ```bash
 PROJECT_DIR=$HOME/code/tanzu/tap